flytbase/flytdocs/source/docs/FlytOS/GettingStarted/EdisonGuide.rst

 1. |my_flytbase_link| to your FlytBase Account.
 2. Download the hardware specific |flytos_dl_link| from your FlytBase account.
 3. Download size of the image is about 1.5 GBs.
 4. Check *MD5 Hash* to verify the integrity of downloaded file.
-Since it is a large file, the commands may take a few minutes to complete:
+Since it is a large file, the command may take a few minutes to complete:

    * Linux- launch a terminal and execute the following command